susavlsh10/Deep-Learning/README.md

 This checkpoint file consists of a pretrained network which is used in the modes:‘test’ and ‘predict’.
 By default, in modes ‘test’ and ‘predict’, the code will load the checkpointfile from the directory ‘../saved_models/’, and do the computations.

-The CIFAR 10 dataset needs to be stored in a directory named: 'cifar-10-batches-py' in an uncompressed format on the same directory as the folder 'code'.
+The CIFAR 10 dataset needs to be stored in a directory named: 'cifar-10-batches-py' in an uncompressed format.
-It is also recommended to store the private test images on the same directoy as the CIFAR 10 dataset.